Emiliano1919/Basic-Tic-Tac-Toe/README.md

-To set the entire space of the github logo and my username I wrapped the container, for the logo and usernam, with an anchor tag.
+To set the entire space of the github logo and my username I wrapped the container, for the logo and username, with an anchor tag.

 We can add blur to the box-shadow: https://css-tricks.com/almanac/properties/b/box-shadow/ It is quite interesting how you can make some 3d effects using only css box shadow.